The Fault in Our Stars by John Green

 The Immortal Life of Henrietta Lacks by Rebecca Skloot

 Henrietta Lacks was a poor, southern tobacco farmer whose cells were taken without her knowledge and consent.
 These cells, now known as HeLa cells, became one of the most important tools in medicine.
-The campus held several events based around the theme of the book.

 Field Notes From A Catastrophe by Elizabeth Kolbert